alixmatthews/parulidae_proctophyllodidae_cophylo/01_aTRAM_mtgenome_20211011/README.md

 `mtgene_cat.slurm` - slurm script to submit `gene_cat.py` as a job on AHPCC.

 The end result is several .fasta files named `$gene_cat.fasta` and these are ready to move on to 02_Alignment!
+Can be found in `RESULTS` directory here.